lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Example (PVIs/calexps)**

-The screenshot below shows an example query for all PVIs (calexps) that overlap the central coordinates of DC2, which were obtained with a modified Julian date between 60000 and 60500.
+The screenshot below shows an example query for all PVIs (calexps) that overlap a specified location (here:  61.863 -35.790) which were obtained with a modified Julian date between 60000 and 60500.

 .. figure:: /_static/portal_intro_DP02g.png